-2.1 The various trials recognised by the Association shall be the:

-(a) Encourage Trial: for competitors who have never won a higher, recognised trial.
-Encourage competitors may win two encourage events before they must proceed on to novice status and may compete with dogs that have won trials at a higher level.
+- 2.1 The various trials recognised by the Association shall be the: - (a) Encourage Trial: for competitors who have never won a higher, recognised trial.
+Encourage competitors may win two encourage events before they must proceed on to novice status and may compete with dogs that have won trials at a higher level. - (b) Novice Trial: for registered dogs that have never won a trial other than up to two Encourage trials. - (c) Improver trial: for registered dogs that have never won a trial other than up to two Encourage trials or a Novice trial. - (d) Open Trial: for all registered dogs owned by financial members of a recognised Working Sheepdog Association.

-Refer to attached Encourage Trial Rules, page 14 A.

-(b) Novice Trial - for registered dogs that have never won a trial other than up to two Encourage trials.

-(c) Improvers trial - for registered dogs that have never won a trial other than up to two Encourage trials or a Novice trial.

-(d) Open Trial - for all registered dogs owned by financial members of a recognised Working Sheepdog Association.